-If you have paid any attention to how other small businesses and startups are promoting themselves, you may have noticed they share some similar practices: branded marketing materials, Facebook ads, blog posts, eBooks, infographics, and a myriad of other content that arm their audience with all the information they need to make a Yes decision.
+If you have paid any attention to how other businesses and startups are promoting themselves, you may have noticed they share some similar practices.
+These include branded marketing materials, Facebook ads, Google Ads, blog posts, eBooks, infographics, and a myriad of other types of content that arm their audience with all the information they need to make a Yes decision.

 What are sales funnels?

 Simply put, a sales funnel is the representation of the buying stages your prospects filter through until they make their purchase decision.
 The whole purpose behind creating this funnel is to anticipate what your customers are thinking during the process, and what you can expect them to do next.

 There’s an actual reason for this: You will not experience a 100% closing rate.
 (If you do, make sure you share your secret to success with us.)